kelvingakuo/fycharts/README.md

     For viral 50 weekly chart -> week_start_date--week_start_date e.g 2020-01-03--2020-01-03

+6. region - Region of the chart as a code

 7. spotify_id - Spotify track id ('id' for fycharts < 3.0.0)

 **Note:** When writing to a db, fycharts is setup to write: